attdevsupport/API-Platform/SMS/Java/app1/README.txt

 ** Setting up multiple sample applications simultaneously

-   In case multiple applications need to be run at the same time, make sure to put each app in a separate folder and adjust your OAuth Redirect URL accordingly.
+   In case multiple applications need to be run at the same time, make sure to put each app in a separate folders.

 3. Parameters